A photo of the NYC Skyline

 Whether you’ve been accused of a substantive or technical violation, our criminal defense attorneys have the experience and knowledge to give your case an edge.
 Contact us today for a free case evaluation.

-What happens if you violate your probation?
+What happens if I violate probation?

 If you’ve violated your probation, it’s crucial to contact a probation violation attorney as soon as possible.
 They can help you understand your options and guide you through the legal process.